encode/starlette/docs/middleware.md

 Middleware classes should not modify their state outside of the `__init__` method.
 Instead you should keep any state local to the `dispatch` method, or pass it around explicitly, rather than mutating the middleware instance.

+!!! bug
+    Currently, the `BaseHTTPMiddleware` has two known issues:

+    - It's not possible to use multiple `BaseHTTPMiddleware` based middlewares.
+    - It's not possible to use `BackgroundTasks` with `BaseHTTPMiddleware`.

 ## Using middleware in other frameworks